TobiaszCudnik/jsprops/README.md

 ## Contracts
 This library provides contracts (read - runtime type checking) based on [contracts.coffee](http://disnetdev.com/contracts.coffee/) library.
 There's a special build for that, so don't worry when using the default one.
-To make it working a global flag `global.contracts` is needed to be true.
+To make it work, a flag `global.contracts` is needed.